Posted by ESPN.com's Bill Williamson

 With Denver agreeing to terms with former Indianapolis defensive tackle Darrell Reid, the team has now signed seven free agents in the first 36-plus hours of free agency.

-To put the Broncos' wild spree in perspective, the other three AFC West teams haven't signed any players.
+To put the Broncos' wild spree in perspective, the other three AFC West teams have no players.

 Sure, Oakland is sniffing around tackles Khalif Barnes and Marvel Smith; San Diego is thinking about bringing back cornerback Drayton Florence after a year's detour to Jacksonville and Kansas City traded for New England linebacker Mike Vrabel.
 But the only inking going on thus far in this division is coming out of the Rocky Mountains.